 - reserved cake mix, sugar, cinnamon, & butter- for the tasty crumble topping

-- Step 1: Make the cake by mixing the cake mix with butter and egg; reserve some cake mix for crumb topping.
+- Step 1: Make the base by mixing the cake mix with butter and egg; reserve some cake mix for crumb topping.
 Spread mixture into pan.

 - Step 2: Combine the pumpkin, brown sugar, spices, and milk; spread on top of cake layer.